Lalit1112/obsidian-ai-assistant/README.md

 The current available features of this plugin are:

--   🤖 Text assistant with OpenAI GPTs, Anthropic Claude, and Google Gemini models,
+-   🤖 Text assistant with OpenAI GPTs, Anthropic Claude, Google Gemini, and Groq Cloud models,
 -   🖼 Image generation with DALL·E3 and DALL·E2,
 -   🗣 Speech to text with Whisper.

 ## Latest Updates

+- **NEW**: Groq Cloud integration - 4 high-performance models with ultra-fast inference
 - **NEW**: Model selection per query - choose different models for individual prompts without changing defaults
 - **NEW**: Critique mode - get a second AI model's analysis and feedback on responses (60-second delay)
 - **NEW**: Quartz publishing optimization prompt - prepare notes for web publication with SEO and readability suggestions
-- Claude 4 models and OpenAI o3 / o4 series are now available.
+- Claude 4 models and OpenAI GPT-5 series are now available
 - **NEW**: Google Gemini 2.5 Pro and 2.5 Flash models now supported!
 - **NEW**: Custom prompts feature - define up to 3 frequently used prompts for quick selection
 - **IMPROVED**: Better prompt behavior setting with clearer options (replace vs. append)